wzv5/T-Clock/README.md

 - [ ] + ability to use different timezones on modifiers *tbd*
 - [ ] + LClock formating options such as different fonts and positions for time and date *tbd*
 - [ ] + working timezone identifiers *tbd*
-- [ ] + restructured file structure with only 1 executable for both 32bit and 64bit *tbd*
 - [ ] + portable mode using .ini files as configuration storage *tbd*
 - [ ] + multilingual version? *tbd*
 - [ ] + resource usage % format option (CPU,RAM maybe GPU) *tbd*